gvwilson/sdxpy/src/http/index.md

 [% inc pat="requests_example.*" fill="py out" %]

-`request.get` sends an HTTP GET request to a server and returns an object containing the response ([%f server-http-lifecycle %]).
+`request.get` sends an HTTP GET request to a server and returns an object containing the response ([%f http-lifecycle %]).
 That object's `status_code` member is the response's status code;
 its `content_length` member  is the number of bytes in the response data, and `text` is the actual data—in this case, an HTML page that we can analyze or render.

 [% figure
-   slug="server-http-lifecycle"
+   slug="http-lifecycle"
    img="http_lifecycle.svg"
    alt="HTTP request/response lifecycle"
    caption="Lifecycle of an HTTP request and response."